akorkovelos/agrodem/agrodem_preprocessing/Downscaling/FLAT_model/FLAT_model.md

 --------------------------------------------------------------------------------

-Once the input dataset is ready then we can move on preparing the input file for the agrodem model (see [here]())
+Once the input dataset is ready then we can move on preparing the input file for the agrodem model as described [here](https://github.com/akorkovelos/agrodem/blob/master/agrodem_preprocessing/Agrodem_Prepping.md)

-in running the FLAT model.
-Proceed with running the FLAT model [here](Agrodem_Prepping.md)